Super Lawyers

 A “power of attorney” creates a principal and agent the relationship of between the one who gives the power (the principal) and the one who holds it (the agent).

 Don’t miss our upcoming blog where we will discuss medical power of attorneys.
 Contact Broward power of attorney lawyer Andrew Pascale to discuss your case today.
-This blog does not constitute legal advice.
+This blog does not constitute legal advice and is for illustrative purposes only.

 Client Reviews